VickyHowe/Weather_App_React/README.md

 - Implementing a more interactive and user-friendly interface
 - Adding more weather metrics and features
-- Improving the application's performance and optimization
+- Adding pins to the map for large cities displaying current weather data
-- Integrating the application with other APIs for more featuresenge to create a weather application that fetches data from the OpenWeatherMap API.
+- Integrating the application with other APIs for more features to a sliding graph that fetches data from the OpenWeatherMap API.